-Similar to fax pass-through - an MTA will be asked to detect modem tones and, when such tones are detected, the CMS will instruct the MTA to switch over to the G.711 codec if it is not already in use.
-Echo cancellation is also supported for modem pass-through.
-Switching from a low-bandwidth codec to G.711 to support analog modem signaling from a voice call is supported.
-Returning to a low-bandwidth codec after modem signaling is complete is also supported.
+Analog modems are supported in a similar fashion to fax-a MTA will be asked to detect modem tones and, when such tones are detected, the CMS will instruct the MTA to switch over to the G.711 codec if it is not already in use.
+Note that this places a requirement on the embedded device to monitor the voice stream and to detect analog modem tones.

+Switching over to G.711 to support analog modem signaling from a voice call will be supported; however, switching back to voice from modem signaling will not be required to be supported (i.e., monitoring the modem media stream for an ending signal and then switching back to a low-bandwidth codec).